3rd Stakeholder Forum: Evaluation for Impact, May 2021

 14:00 – 15:45 Workshop Session

-The workshops in the MOI stakeholder Forum are intended to provide an open space for museum professionals to discuss and reflect on museums as important actors and agents in achieving social, cultural and economic impact.
+The workshops in the MOI stakeholder Forum were intended to provide an open space for museum professionals to discuss and reflect on museums as important actors and agents in achieving social, cultural and economic impact.
 The new developmental evaluation model needs these expert discussions to be able to focus on issues that are considered the most relevant and important in the interface between museums and their communities.
 The results of the discussions will influence the formation of the new development framework and help us to create a relevant tool for all museums with impact at its core.

 14:00 – 14:10 Introduction (10 min)